What is Y?

-Y is a ticker-symbol extension that signifies that ais an American Depository Receipt.
+Y is a ticker-symbol extension that signifies that a stock is an American Depository Receipt.

-Issued by U.S. banks, American Depository Receipts (ADRs) are certificates that represent shares are usually held in custody overseas, but the certificates trade in the U.S. Through this system, a large number of foreign-based companies are actively traded on one of the three major U.S. equity markets (the NYSE, AMEX, or Nasdaq).
+Issued by U.S. banks, American Depository Receipts (ADRs) are certificates that represent shares of a foreign stock owned by the issuing bank.
+The foreign shares are usually held in custody overseas, but the certificates trade in the U.S. Through this system, a large number of foreign-based companies are actively traded on one of the three major U.S. equity markets (the NYSE, AMEX, or Nasdaq).

-Accordingly, it is very important to understand what ticker extensions .
+Accordingly, it is very important to understand what ticker extensions mean.